arvigeus/AZ-204/Topics/App Service Web Apps.md

 A certificate is accessible to all apps in the same resource group and region combination.

-- **Free Managed Certificate**: Auto renewed every 6 months, no wildcard certificates or private DNS, and can't be exported.
+- **Free Managed Certificate**: Auto renewed every 6 months, no wildcard certificates or private DNS, can't be exported.
 - **App Service Certificate**: A private certificate that is managed by Azure.
 Automated certificate management, renewal and export options.
 - **Using Key Vault**: Store private certificates (same requerenments) in Key Vault.
 Automatic renewal, except for non-integrated certificates (`az keyvault certificate create ...`)
 - **Uploading a Private Certificate**: Requires a password-protected PFX file encrypted with triple DES, with 2048-bit private key and all intermediate/root certificates in the chain.